Constance's Entrance: Dialogues des Carmélites (Francis Poulenc)

 Sharon Rattray, piano

 During the 2020-2021 season, Ms. Emerson curated and starred in a web series for Kentucky Opera titled “Hoops and High Notes”, and performed a recital of Beethoven and Schumann entitled “Wife, Children, and Friends” for the Truman Lyceum Series.
-Engagements postponed or cancelled due to the COVID-19 pandemic included the world premiere of Omar at Spoleto Festival USA, a debut with Kentucky Opera as Gretel in Hansel and Gretel and Papagena in a new production of Die Zauberflöte at The Metropolitan Opera conducted by Gustavo Dudamel.
+Engagements postponed or cancelled due to the COVID-19 pandemic include the world premiere of Omar at Spoleto Festival USA, a debut with Kentucky Opera as Gretel in Hansel and Gretel and Papagena in a new production of Die Zauberflöte at The Metropolitan Opera conducted by Gustavo Dudamel.

 In the shortened 2019-2020 season, Ms. Emerson returned to The Metropolitan Opera for her acclaimed portrayal of Papagena in The Magic Flute, and made two company debuts in familiar roles: Blondchen in Die Entführung aus dem Serail with Opera Omaha, and Flora in The Turn of the Screw with On Site Opera.
 In concert, she sang her first Handel’s Messiah (Part 1) with the New Choral Society.